 Please note: fortified non-dairy milks can be a good source of vitamins and minerals like calcium (meaning nutrients like calcium were added to a food that normally doesn’t contain them), but if you choose to make a homemade non-dairy milk, it won’t contain fortified vitamins and minerals.

-The secret ingredient for this smoothie is the anti-inflammatory Sweet Blend.
-This delicate, warm spice blend is made of ginger, cinnamon, cardamom, and cloves: all antioxidant powerhouses!
-Not only will these ingredients contribute to lowering inflammation, but this spice blend will add depth and elevate your recipe to a whole new level.
+The secret ingredient for this smoothie is the anti-inflammatory pumpkin pie spice.
+Not only will this ingredient contribute to lowering inflammation, but this spice blend will add depth and elevate your recipe to a whole new level.

 Honey may be easier to digest for those with IBD.
 Honey is also being recognized as a potential prebiotic, since it can promote the growth of two types of “good” bacteria in the gut, lactobacilli and bifidobacteria.
 It also has antiomicrobial properties that can work together with probiotics against certain pathogens.
 Finally, honey has a lower glycemic index than regular table sugar.

 Please note: Too much honey may not be recommended during episodes of diarrhea due to the high fructose content (which can cause more gastric distress).
 Additionally, people with diabetes should be aware that even though honey is a natural sugar and has a lower glycemic index than regular table sugar, it will still cause blood sugar levels to increase.

 Bananas are a good source of vitamins and minerals such as potassium, magnesium, copper, manganese, vitamin B6, and vitamin C. Ripe bananas (with spots) are recommended for this recipe, not only for their sweeter flavor, but because they may be easier to tolerate by people with IBD than less ripe bananas.

 - 4 cups unsweetened almond milk preferably with only almonds & water